Employee Thinking Is Transactional

 One of the things I've loved most about entrepreneurship is the access I get to people.

 Not just more people.
 Different kinds of conversations.
 Deeper relationships.
 The kind you simply don't build when you're working for someone else.
+That theme is why 1,000 conversations taught me what no playbook could.

 ## Employee Thinking Is Transactional